Summer 2017 Program Dates: 5 June – 11 August 2017

-Summer 2017 REU Internships associated with Coastal Waters Consortium at LUMCON LUMCON’s Research Experience for Undergraduates (REU) Program, sponsored by the National Science Foundation’s REU Site Program, offers paid research training experiences in coastal and marine science to six undergraduates during a ten week period between late May and early August of each year.
-REU participants will conduct independent research projects with guidance from scientific mentors (LUMCON faculty members, post-doctoral associates, and/or visiting scientists) and their research teams.
-Each student is paired with a scientific mentor based on mutual research interests.
+LUMCON has run our Research Experience for Undergraduates (REU) Program on Interdiscplinary Research Experiences in Changing Coastal Environments since 2011.
+This program has and/or is supported by variety of sources including the National Science Foundation’s REU Site Program (OCE- 1063036), federal, state, and other research grants awarded to research mentors, and direct support from LUMCON consortium member institutions.
+A cohort of REU participants will spend ten weeks between early June and mid- August at LUMCON conducting independent research projects with guidance from scientific mentors / mentor teams (from a mentor pool of LUMCON faculty, post-doctoral associates, and/or visiting scientists) while interacting with peers participating in other aspects of LUMCON’s summer programs.
+Each student is paired with a scientific mentor(s) based on mutual research interests.
 The REU program is designed to give students a meaningful, hands-on research experience that takes advantage of state-of-the-art methods and technologies available at LUMCON.

 Stipends and Other Financial Support